1. What is tamoxifen?

 Effects on bone health

-If you are postmenopausal there is evidence that tamoxifen slows down bone loss, reducing the risk of osteoporosis (thinning of the bone).
+If you are postmenopausal there is evidence that tamoxifen slows down bone loss, reducing the risk of your bones losing strength and being more likely to break (osteoporosis).

 However, tamoxifen may slightly increase the risk of osteoporosis for premenopausal women.
 This is unlikely to lead to osteoporosis unless treatment has been given to stop the ovaries from working as well.